 Patient's Query

 Welcome to icliniq.com.

 I can understand your concern.
-According to your statement, you have been suffering from extreme cold feel all the time except during sleeping.
+According to your statement, you have been suffering from extreme cold all the time except when sleeping.

-Feeling cold may have resulted from fever, long time exposure to a cold environment.
+Feeling cold may have resulted from a fever or long-term exposure to a cold environment.
 Without fever and cold climate, it may also result from hypothyroidism, anemia, viral or bacterial infection, hypothermia, malaria, etc.

-Hypothyroidism is one of the most common causes of feeling extreme cold all time.
-When the thyroid gland does not produce enough hormone for metabolism, it does not create enough heat production to make the body warm.
-If a person's body temperature falls too low from any causes, they cannot keep sufficient body temperature.
+Hypothyroidism is one of the most common causes of feeling extremely cold all the time.
+When the thyroid gland does not produce enough hormone for metabolism, it does not create enough heat to make the body warm.
+If a person's body temperature falls too low for any reason, they cannot keep sufficient body temperature.
 This condition is known as hypothermia, which is a life-threatening condition.

-Sometimes feeling cold occurs before a person gets a fever by viral or bacterial infections.
-If a person's Hb % is below normal, then the body cannot produce enough heat or keep body temperature and failed to make a person warm.
+Sometimes, feeling cold occurs before a person gets a fever due to viral or bacterial infections.
+If a person's Hb% % is below normal, then the body cannot produce enough heat or keep body temperature and fails to make a person warm.
 This condition is known as anemia.

+Patient's Query